vlayer-xyz/vlayer/book/src/introduction.md

 # Introduction

-vlayer tools give smart contracts super powers, like [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains and access to real data from web and email.
+vlayer provides tools and infrastructure that give smart contracts super powers like [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains, and access to real data from the [web](/features/web.html) and [email](/features/email.html).

-vlayer allows smart contracts to be executed [off-chain](/getting-started/first-steps.html#off-chain-execution).
-The result of the execution can then be used by on-chain contracts.
+vlayer allows smart contracts to be executed [off-chain](/advanced/proving.html).
+The result of the execution can then be used by [on-chain contracts](/advanced/verifier.html).

 ### Sections
 **Getting Started**